-Complementing all these improvements and developments, the Group has also benefited from the weakening of the local currency; the Ringgit slid to an average of RM3.50 per USD at year-end compared to RM3.28 at the beginning of the year.
-Fair value losses on investments held overseas as well as unrealized foreign exchange losses amounting to RM2.9 million were recognized in the books, as required by the Malaysian Accounting Standards.
-This had impacted the Group's bottom line.
+Complementing all these improvements and developments, the Group has also benefited from the weakening of the local currency; the Ringgit slid by 22% to an average of RM4.29 per USD at year-end compared to RM3.51 at the beginning of the year.

-On the whole, the Group performance in 2014 was commendable; earnings before taxes, depreciation and amortization (EBITDA) improved from RM26.5 million in 2013 to RM38.0 million in 2014.
-Our net cash position was also strong, with a net cash balance of RM43.0 million, as at 31 December 2014.
-The Group has also maintained a satisfactory gearing ratio, with total liabilities over equity of 52% in the financial year just ended.
+On the whole, the Group performance in 2015 was commendable; earnings before interests, taxes, depreciation and amortization (EBITDA) improved from RM38.0 million in 2014 to RM44.9 million in 2015, an increase of 18%.
+Our net cash position was also satisfactory, with a positive balance of RM14.3 million as at 31 December 2015.